 - Pages per session

 These are primarily informed by the ease of navigation.
-Indeed, users who can’t quickly and easily navigate from one valuable page to another will typically leave without converting.
+Indeed, users who can’t quickly and easily navigate from one useful page to another will typically leave without converting.
 A solid, clean structure will address such concerns, improve conversion rates, and enhance overall UX in the process.

 3 Landing pages

 Landing pages are where CRO and LPO overlap by definition.
 The one aspect of landing pages they converge on most strongly is aesthetics; how visually pleasing a page is.
 This can include many on-page elements but will frequently focus on layout and the psychology of colours.
 How colours and secondary elements incite engagement, facilitate better content absorption, and pronounce CTAs.
 Other elements commonly include copy and CTAs, extending beyond landing pages alone.

 This element will ultimately allure your visitors to convert on the subject of a copy.
 In this regard, CRO may overlap with SEO and address the following:

 - Formatting — is your content well-formatted, with headings, subheadings, bullet lists, and other elements breaking up large texts?